 During the visit, William and Catherine met Kengo Kuma.

-Duchess was presented with flowers by the students of nearby Rosebank Primary School.
-As the patron of the museum, the Duchess of Cambridge gave a short speech celebrating the addition of this major new cultural center for Scotland and the UK.
+The Duchess was presented with flowers by the students of nearby Rosebank Primary School.
+As the patron of the museum, the Duchess of Cambridge gave a short speech celebrating the addition of this major new cultural centre for Scotland and the UK.

 “Last February, I was delighted to be asked to be the @V_and_A‘s Patron.
 Now, nearly a year later, I’m thrilled to be standing in a brand new V&A: one which has been built for the city of Dundee and for Scotland.” — The Duchess of Cambridge @VADundee #RoyalVisitDundee pic.twitter.com/UyuCeWI8nI